peterhebert/custom-query-shortcode/readme.txt

-=== Query Shortcode ===
+=== Custom Query Shortcode ===
-Contributors: shazdeh
+Contributors: peterhebert, shazdeh
-Plugin Name: Query Shortcode
+Plugin Name: Custom Query Shortcode
 Tags: query, shortcode, post
 Requires at least: 3.3
-Tested up to: 3.6
+Tested up to: 4.0.1
-Stable tag: 0.2.1
+Stable tag: 0.2.1.1

 An insanely powerful shortcode that enables you to query anything you want and display it however you like.